 The Project is located in a partially developed setting designated for light industrial uses.
-Cultivation is a conditionally permitted use with the City's Light Industrial zone with a Conditional Use Permit and Regulatory Permit.
+Cultivation is a conditionally permitted use with the City's Light Industrial zone.
 The facility would be compatible with the existing and future land uses within the Light Industrial zone.
 Based upon the information and mitigation measures provided within this Initial Study, approval and implementation of the proposed cultivation facility is not expected to result in impacts that, when considered in relation to other past, current or probable future Projects, would be cumulatively considerable.
 Less than significant impacts are expected.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact c) Does the Project have environmenta effects which will cause substantial adverse effects on human beings, either directly or indirectly? \boxtimes
+c) Does the Project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?

 As discussed in the various sections throughout this Initial Study, the proposed Project would not include a land use that could result in substantial adverse effects on human beings.
-The City of Desert Hot Springs has established regulations pertaining to medical marijuana facilities to ensure these facilities do not conflict with the City's General Plan, its surrounding uses, or become detrimental to the public health, safety and welfare.
+The City of Desert Hot Springs has established regulations pertaining to medical marijuana facilities to ensure they do not conflict with the City's General Plan, its surrounding uses, or become detrimental to the public health, safety and welfare.
 The City's detailed review process of improvement plans and facility operations will ensure that the regulations are fully implemented.
 Based upon the findings provided in this document, and mitigation measures and standard conditions incorporated into the Project, less than significant impacts are expected.